ariasql/ariasql/readme.md

     <h1 align="center"><img width="228" src="artwork/ariasql-logov1.png"></h1>
 </div>

-AriaSQL is a versatile relational database management system designed and engineered from the ground up from scratch to address a variety of data management needs with ease and efficiency.
+AriaSQL is a relational database management system designed and engineered from the ground up from scratch to address a variety of data management needs with ease and efficiency.
 At its core, AriaSQL is a database server that supports a range of SQL functionalities with a focus on delivering predictability, efficient query execution and data integrity.

 > [!WARNING]
 > Still in beta stages, use at your own risk.

 ## Features
-- [x] SQL1+ handwritten parser, lexer implementation
+- [x] SQL1+ handwritten parser, lexer implementation (AriaSQL follows majority of SQL1 standard with some minor upgrades)
 - [x] BTrees for indexes
 - [x] Optimized execution engine / compiler
 - [x] SQL Server (TCP Server on port `3695`)